FremwiseTheSleepy/senrp_assistant/README.md

 # How to Work It
 Running:
-  * Navigate to directory file is in within a command line
+  * Navigate to "[this](https://github.com/FremwiseTheSleepy/senrp_assistant)" directory within a command line
     * type *python rpg_assistant.py*
   * Output should be printed to command line in a somewhat readable fashion